-All sour cherries are self-fruitful, meaning you can grow one tree from seed and it will bear cherries, but sweet cherries require pollen from a compatible cherry tree planted within 100 feet.
+All sour cherries are self-fruitful, meaning you can grow one tree from seed and it will bear cherries, growing trees from seeds of a sweet cherry requires more effort and timing.
+Sweet cherries require pollen from a compatible cherry tree planted within 100 feet.

 Cherry tree varieties grow blossoms, produce pollen and yield cherries at different times.
 If you plant the seeds of two compatible varieties of sweet cherries to pollinate one another, they have to yield pollen at the same time.